Calcifications are tiny deposits of calcium in your breast tissue. They are often seen on a mammogram.

 Most calcifications are not a sign of cancer.
-Other causes of calcifications on a mammogram include:
+Other causes of calcifications seen on a mammogram include:

-Large rounded calcifications (macrocalcifications) are common in women over age 50.
+Large, rounded calcifications (macrocalcifications) are common in women over age 50.
 They appear as small white dots on the mammogram.
-They are not thought to be related to cancer, and only rarely need more testing.
+They are not thought to be related to cancer.
+More testing is rarely needed.

 Microcalcifications are tiny calcium specks seen on a mammogram.
 Most of the time, they are not cancer, but may need to be checked more closely.

 When microcalcifications are seen on a mammogram, the doctor (a radiologist) may ask for a magnified view so the calcifications can be seen more closely.

 Calcifications that do not appear to be a problem are called “benign.”
 No specific follow-up is needed.